Deep Learning in Astrophysics: CROSS-CUTTING TECHNIQUES

 Beyond deterministic U-Nets, astronomical research in recent years has seen other architectures for capturing stochastic small-scale physics.
-Diffusion models and normalizing flows—discussed further in the simulation-based inference section—can learn the full probability distribution of small-scale properties given large-scale conditions. \citet{Xu2023} demonstrate this by using diffusion models to infer 3D molecular cloud density structure from 2D column density observations.
+Diffusion models and normalizing flows---discussed further in the simulation-based inference (SBI) section---can learn the full probability distribution of small-scale properties given large-scale conditions. \citet{Xu2023} demonstrate this by using diffusion models to infer 3D molecular cloud density structure from 2D column density observations.

-These surrogate models offer computational advantages but come with important caveats.
+We note that these surrogate models offer computational advantages but with important caveats.
 Neural networks trained on specific simulations inherit their systematic biases.
 Different subgrid implementations can produce similar large-scale observables while yielding divergent predictions for small-scale structure \citep{Li2020}.
-If the training simulation overproduces dwarf galaxies or incorrectly models feedback, the surrogate faithfully reproduces these errors.
-The challenge extends beyond individual galaxies: quantifying baryonic effects on cosmological observables has become essential as weak lensing surveys probe increasingly small spatial scales where these effects can no longer be neglected \citep{Foreman2020}.
+If the training simulations have unresolved systematics, the surrogate might faithfully reproduce these errors.